nickpapac/docs/README.md

 Example test scripts can be found under `testing` folder in this repository.
 Choose the one that you want to experiment with by defining the right path in the `script` parameter of `Testing` stage.
 The test cases are split into three categories:

-* `Basic Tests`, which only perform one action and one test, to showcase that individual test function
+* `1.basic-tests`, which only perform one action and one test, to showcase that individual test function
-* `Simple Tests`, which perform a simple real-world scenario, i.e. *Turn Light on through Network Command*
+* `2.simple-tests`, which perform a simple real-world scenario, i.e. *Turn Light on through Network Command*
-* `Complex Tests`, which perform a more common and complex real-world scenario, and whose goal is to showcase what an actual Functional test for a real product would test, with more than one assertions and using multiple APIs.
+* `3.complex-tests`, which perform a more common and complex real-world scenario, and whose goal is to showcase what an actual Functional test for a real product would test, with more than one assertions and using multiple APIs.

 To understand the usage of Test Scripts, make sure to check the [Quick Start Guide](#quick-start-guide) section.